Glossary

 Methodology: repeated runs →

-GEO (Generative Engine Optimisation)
+GEO (Generative Engine Optimization)

 The practice of improving a brand's presence in AI-generated answers.
 Analogous to SEO, but for answer engines instead of search-result lists.